 Flowers through late spring and summer and those which flower twice (once in early spring and again late summer).
 Varieties in this group include the large-flowered Nelly Moser, Niobe, Bees Jubilee, Aneta and Princess Charlotte.

 Flowers late summer.
 Varieties in this group include Jackmanii, Minuet, Prince George and Viticella.

-All newly planted Clematis can be pruned back to about 30cm above the ground, in the first spring following planting.
-This should encourage strong stem growth and a good base for future growth of the plant.
+All newly planted clematis can be pruned back to about 30cm above the ground, in the first spring following planting.
+This should encourage strong stem growth and a good base for the future growth of the plant.
 Ensure that this hard pruning takes place after the risk of frost has passed around March.
-For established Clematis plants follow the group pruning guide as follows:
+For established clematis plants follow the group pruning guide below.

 - If the plant is outgrowing the space you intend it to fill, then some light pruning can be carried out as soon as flowering comes to an end and after the risk of frost has passed.
 Don’t cut down to the ground, as this will more than likely kill the plant.

 - During the summer months tie in any new growth to keep the plant tidy and this will also help to prevent any stems breaking.

 - Vigorous clematis varieties can be sheared annually once flowering has finished keeping neat and tidy.

 - This group requires regular pruning to encourage good growth and plentiful blooms at eye level.
 The early pruning (in February) should just be with the aim of removing deadwood and weak shoots.
 Check down the stems and cut just above a healthy bud.
 Don’t prune too hard otherwise you won’t get any early flowers.